Terminology in Osteology

 Terminology in osteology for longs bones

-EpiphysisThe end regions of a long bone; regions of secondary ossification
+EpiphysisThe end region of a long bone; the site of secondary ossification.

 Epiphyseal plateAlso known as the growth plate or physis.
-In a long bone it is a thin disc of hyaline cartilage that is positioned transversely between the epiphysis and metaphysis.
-In the long bones of humans, the epiphyseal plate disappears by twenty years of age.
+It is a thin disc of hyaline cartilage located transversely between the epiphysis and metaphysis.
+In humans, the epiphyseal plate typically disappears by twenty years of age.

 HeadThe proximal articular end of the bone.

-metaphysisThe region of a long bone lying between the epiphysis and diaphysis.
+MetaphysisThe region of a long bone situated between the epiphysis and diaphysis.

-NeckThe region of bone between the head and the shaft.
+NeckThe region of the bone between the head and the shaft.

 Scroll to Top